-In addition to regular exhibits the Almonry also acts as a galley for local artists, and has a regular programme of special events, particularly aimed at children.
+In addition to regular exhibits, the Almonry also acts as a gallery for local artists and has a regular programme of special events, particularly aimed at children.
 Recent events as of this writing include tracing the history of the building as a private dwelling, and a look at the life of Simon de Montfort.

 Don't even think about visiting Evesham without taking in The Almonry!

 About The Almonry Heritage Centre Museum

 Address: Abbey Gate, Evesham, Worcestershire, England, WR11 4BG